mzonen/DS3JS-Angular/README.md

 # Small example using d3JS with angular 1.6.2

-Test task
 Get starting.
-Clone existing source and use bower intall and after  use index.html
+Clone existing source and use bower install and after  use index.html

 Dependencies